 ― John O'Donohue, Anam Cara: A Book of Celtic Wisdom

 Isn’t it always best to focus on helping in real tangible ways like the valiant health and support workers all across our globe?
-Like those searching for vaccines - mass producing masks & ventilators - growing food & farming and endless other absolutely vital tasks?
+Like those searching for cures - mass producing masks & ventilators - growing food & farming and endless other absolutely vital tasks?

 Yesterday I was full of these questions - full of doubt.
 I doubted myself and even the relevance of the mythic and fairy - tale adventures of those fictional characters that have so absorbed my attention my entire life - but especially over the last 16 days of writing Hold the Light.